rogerkeays/funspec/README.md

     }

-    // test the spec by running with ./app test
-    // you can compile yourself, or [use a hashbang](https://github.com/rogerkeays/hashbang) fun main(args: Array<String>) {
+    // test the spec by running with ./app test fun main(args: Array<String>) {
         if (args[0] == "test") test()
     }

-*funspec* is designed for single-file apps launched with a hashbang.
+*funspec* is designed for single-file apps launched with a [hashbang](https://github.com/rogerkeays/hashbang).
 Because `kotlin.test` is not included in the standard library, *funspec* offers a simple way to create an app with no dependencies.
 To use it, just copy the functions from [funspec.kt] to the bottom of your script.

 *funspec* is fail-fast.
 That is, it stops with an error when one of the specs fail.